Dramatic Metaphors Add Style to Your Wedding Photographs

 Wedding photography is one of the most flexible ways to tell your love story and preserve the memories for all time.
 When you see a couple climbing a hill hand-in-hand, the meaning of the picture becomes larger than just the people in it: it becomes a symbol of their commitment to each other.

-While the "warm and fuzzy" romanticism may rule the day for some, for others the idea of excitement and fun is the focal point of their wedding photographs.
+While the "warm and fuzzy" romanticism may rule the day for some, for others the idea of excitement and fun is the focal point.
 A bride on a swing with the groom at her back speaks to the support and encouragement that partners need from each other to reach their full potential and fulfill their dreams.
 A couple riding on a bicycle built for two shows the value of cooperation.

 Finding the metaphors that most accurately describe your emotions, commitment or devotion may only be one of the ways you can create a memorable moment that starts by discussing the available options with your photographer.
 There are also a variety of special effects that can be used to enhance the impact of the picture and reinforce your wedding day theme.